Ngouanfo-Gildas/Ngouanfo-Gildas/README.md

 - 👋 Hi, I’m @Ngouanfo-Gildas
-- 👀 I’m interested by IoT, API REST, network, python, django and Android programming
+- 👀 I’m interested by Network, SysAdmin, DevOps, IoT, python and Go
-- 🌱 I’m currently learning IoT, python, django and mongoDB
+- 🌱 I’m currently learning IoT, python, DevOps and Linux
-- 💞️ I’m looking to collaborate on IoT project
+- 💞️ I’m looking to collaborate on IoT, DevOps, Network or SysAdmin project
 - 📫 How to reach me ngouanfogildas@gmail.com

 <!---